 Submitting a claim to Eurostar

-If your inter-capital Eurostar journey is delayed or cancelled you can submit a claim to them directly for compensation.
+If your Eurostar journey is delayed or cancelled you can submit a claim to them directly for compensation.
 For everything else, the information below will help you.

 IN THIS ARTICLE

 If your Eurostar journey was disrupted, you may be able to claim compensation if the delay was Eurostar's fault.

 Just wait 24 hours after arriving at your destination and make sure you’ve got a copy of your tickets.
 You can submit a claim up to 60 days after the date of travel.

 The amount of compensation will depend on the length of delay:

 |60-119 minutes||25% of the value of the affected ticket|